Student Responsibilities and Process

 - If you did not disclose a disability during the application process, accommodations will depend on available resources and funding

-- Ask your instructor for a referral to Learning Services office, who will provide support and possible referral to a disabilities counselor
+- Ask your instructor for a referral to Learning Services office, who will provide support and possible referral to an accessibility counsellor

-- If you think you have an undiagnosed learning disability, assessment can be arranged
+- If you think you have an undiagnosed learning disability, assessment may be arranged

 - Diagnosis of disability by a certified practitioner, e.g. registered psychologist, medical doctor, psychiatrist.
 In the case of learning disabilities, psycho-educational assessment documents should be completed within the last five years.
 With respect to physical disabilities, more current documentation may be required.